mecid/mecid.github.io/_posts/2020-06-29-new-property-wrappers-in-swiftui.md

 }
 ```

+As soon as user changes the Dynamic Type settings, SwiftUI scales the value of spacing and update the view.

 #### Conclusion
 Today we learned about new property wrappers in SwiftUI.
-I believe there is enough data flow property wrappers that can cover any logic we need while implementing our apps.
+I believe there are enough data flow property wrappers that can cover any logic we need while implementing our apps.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading, and have a nice week!